 My final thoughts – Audio is the most important.
 If your audience cannot hear the show, they will leave.
 The video should be clear, it doesn’t require 4K resolution, but a well-lit show that is not blurred is acceptable.
 I like the mixed show between live and pre-record material as it allows for a customized requires more skill, both technically and showmanship.
 If you do go with a pre-recorded show, request a prescreening of the entire show.
 Audio, video and content should be of the highest quality.
 After all, you are buying a movie.

 Look for a 20-30 minute show, and many shows can be downsized, giving more quality for your money.
 It’s easier for an entertainer to add filler to make a 45 to 60-minute show by adding audience participation.
 Scaling down your show time improves your show quality.
 Look at America’s Got Talent – you only see 2 to 5-minutes of a routine, which is impressive.

 If the entertainer is a professional, then music, images, and props should be copyright-free, and any marketing material you request should be given freely without hesitation.

 Lastly, be upfront with the entertainer.
 Customization is the keyword.
 A tight budget might negotiate a very high-quality, 15-minute show segment, while those with a larger budget can acquire a 30-minute show.
-I’ve learned the best library shows are those when neither party has to compromise and work together to develop an extraordinary event.
+I’ve learned the best library shows are when neither party has to compromise and work together to develop an extraordinary event.